korewireless/Microvisor-Demo-Weather-Device/README.md

 in the root `CMakeLists.txt` file to `0` to disable this.

 Enabling remote debugging in the build does not initiate a GDB session — you will have to do this manually.
-Follow the instructions in the [Microvisor documentation](https://www.twilio.com/docs/iot/microvisor/microvisor-remote-debugging) **Private Beta participants only**
+Follow the instructions in the [Microvisor documentation](https://www.twilio.com/docs/iot/microvisor/microvisor-remote-debugging).

 This repo contains a `.gdbinit` file which sets the remote target to localhost on port 8001 to match the Twilio CLI Microvisor plugin remote debugging defaults.